sunfishcode/nameless/README.md

-When using these features, boilerplate for converting command-line argument strings into open files is abstracted away, allowing this library to transparently provide more features such as recognizing URLs and gzip'd files, and "-" for stdin or stdout.
+When using these features, boilerplate for converting command-line argument strings into open files is abstracted away, allowing this library to transparently provide more features such as URLs, gzip'd files, stdin and stdout, and child processes.

 It also helps programs avoid accidentally having behavior that depends on the names of files it accesses, which is a common source of trouble in